facebook/react-native-website/docs/native-components-android.md

 var RCTMyCustomView = requireNativeComponent(`RCTMyCustomView`);
 ```

 # Integration with an Android Fragment Example

-In order to integrate existing Native UI elements to your React Native app, you might need to use Android Fragments to give you a more granular control over your native component than simply returning a `View` from your `ViewManager`.
+In order to integrate existing Native UI elements to your React Native app, you might need to use Android Fragments to give you a more granular control over your native component than just returning a `View` from your `ViewManager`.
 You will need this if you want to add custom logic that is tied to your view with the help of [lifecycle methods](https://developer.android.com/guide/fragments/lifecycle), such as `onViewCreated`, `onPause`, `onResume`.
 The following steps will show you how to do it:

 ## 1. Create a `Fragment`